Dear Robyn

 Everything is connected in the most fun and amazing ways.

-The story has roots on our beach in Cape Breton and it’s definitely connected to New Jersey.
-According to the clues so far it’s Jackson, New Jersey, Asbury Park, Atlantic City and Mays Landing.
-I’ve never been to Jersey.
+The story has roots on our beach in Cape Breton and it’s definitely connected to New Jersey--though I've never been there.

-Wouldn’t it be cool if there was someone in New Jersey who is writing a story that is connected to Cape Breton in ways they don’t understand?
+Wouldn’t it be cool if someone in New Jersey is writing a story that's connected to Cape Breton in ways they don’t understand?

-I don’t think this thing is just mine.
+I don’t think this thing is entirely mine.

-I wonder sometimes if maybe when Poppy was in his early drunken days and trudging around New York and waking up in box cars in Chicago, if he left pieces of a family behind in New Jersey.
-You know how mysterious his background is.
+I wonder sometimes if when Poppy was in his early drunken days and trudging around New York and Chicago, if maybe he left pieces of a family behind in New Jersey.
 The more the story goes on the more closely connected to him it seems to be.
 There’s been a pull in me to write about him for years.

-While the story is rooted in these two locations the characters have been in a lot of times and places—Harlem in the 20s, Queens in the 40s, and on the Brooklyn Bridge in the future.
+While the story is rooted in Cape Breton and New Jersey, the characters have been in a lot of times and places.
+They've been in Harlem in the 20s, Queens in the 40s, and on the Brooklyn Bridge in the future.
 They were on the Titanic and in Hollywood through the decades.
 They’re at football games and concerts, in theatres, diners, and churches, in VR, in space, at the beach, and in my real life.

 When the rules don’t follow the story, I don’t follow the rules.